muqtadirlawal/Austo_Automobile/README.md

 Income and Purchases: Households with higher Incomes prefer more exensive cars i.e SUVs.
 Lower earners prefer Hatchbacks.

 Loan and Financing: Customers with personal and house loans purchase more Hatchbacks, followed by Sedans.
+                    Customers with personal loan and a lower average household salary (~ 78,000) tend to buy lower-priced cars (~34,500 average).

+Car Price Trends: SUVs > Sedans >, in decreasing order of pricing.
+Higher income households purchase expensive cars with average car price of about 59,300.
+Lower income households with average salary of 72,600 purchase cars with average price of 25,500.